particle-iot/docs/src/content/reference/device-os/firmware.md

 {{note op="start" type="gen2"}}
 Mouse and Keyboard are available only on Gen 2 devices (Photon, P1, Electron, and E Series).

+These features are not available on the P2, Photon 2, or Gen 3 devices (Argon, Boron, B Series SoM, Tracker SoM).
 {{note op="end"}}

 ### begin()